-You've now completed the course and your final project, and you'll reflect on your work in the course.
+As you complete the course with your final assignment, you'll have the opportunity to reflect on your work in the course.

 What you must do in this unit

 - Submit the required Reflective paragraph (20 points).

-- Post in the discussion forum a comment on what you found most interesting about your study in this course and include a suggestion for improving the course.
+- Post in the discussion forum a comment on what you found most interesting about your study in this course.
+Please also include a suggestion for improving the course.
 Suggestions are very valuable as we are always making revisions to the course.
 (5 points)